souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

   <metadata-entry>
 }
 ```
-An entry with a `typeReachable` condition is considered only when the `<fully-qualified-class-name>` class is reachable in the image.
+An entry with a `typeReachable` condition is considered only when the fully-qualified class is reachable.
 Currently, we support only `typeReachable` as a condition.

 ## Metadata Types